afett/libtscb/README.md

     $ make
     $ make install

-Use the `--enable-shared` to build a shared lib.
+Use the `--enable-shared` switch of the `configure` script to build a shared lib.

 ## Portability